DRESS CODE, & EXPECTATIONS

 CLASS ETIQUETTE & BEHAVIOR

 We emphasize proper class behavior and performance etiquette and respecting fellow students.
-All participants, from the youngest 3 year old to high school seniors, are expected to behave appropriately.
+All participants are expected to behave appropriately.
 Disruptive behavior will be addressed according to the following protocol:

 Verbal reminders given during class